pryv/dev-site/src/documents/reference-sections/activity.html.md

 ### Authorization

 All requests for retrieving and manipulating activity data must carry a valid [access token](#data-structure-access) in the HTTP `Authorization` header or, alternatively, in the query string's `auth` parameter.
-(You get the token by using one of the [access SDKs](app-access.html), by retrieving it in the [administration](#admin-accesses) or from sharing.)
+(You get the token by using one of the [access SDKs](app-access.html) or from sharing.)

 Here's what a proper request looks like:
 ```http